 Join The 95 Campaign and help us ensure more children like Jed get to hear about Jesus in relevant and engaging ways, wherever they are.

-My role is to pioneer and develop opportunities across the west midlands for children and young people to experience God’s love in new and exciting ways.
+My role is to pioneer and develop opportunities across London for children and young people to experience God’s love in new and exciting ways.
 With over ten years of coaching and playing competitive sport I focus on developing Scripture Union's sports project by using sport as a platform to share faith.